pj/hacn/README.md

 In the same was as async/await is used to combine promises in javascript, Hacn uses F# computation expressions to sequence operations.
 If you're not familar with how computation expressions work it might be helpful to read a [tutorial](https://fsharpforfunandprofit.com/posts/concurrency-async-and-parallel/) on async programming in F#, since Hacn shares some of the same concepts.

+Unlike async/await, control flow in a Hacn component isn't simply linear with one operation following another.
+Operations have state and can signal that they have changed causing all the operations after them to re-execute.
+Another way of thinking about this is as a kind of implicit goto.

 To create a component you use the `react { ... }` expression builder syntax.
 Hacn components can be included in regular Fable React components:

 ```fsharp